RESEARCH

 Human Trafficking Vulnerability

 I am the Co-Scientific Director of the Human Trafficking Research Initiative at Innovations for Poverty Action, and the Co-Lead of the Human Trafficking Vulnerability (HTV) Project, a research project based at the University of California, Berkeley and York University (Canada).
 The lab employs experimental methods to study the impact of interventions designed to reduce vulnerability to human trafficking.
-Thus far, data has been collected in Nepal and Hong Kong.
+Thus far, data has been collected in Hong Kong, Liberia, Nepal, Sierra Leone, and the United States.

 With funding from Humanity United, USAID, US Department of Labor, Stanford University, Terres des Hommes, and Vanderbilt University, the HTV Project has tested the efficacy of interventions on the knowledge, attitudes, beliefs, and practices of populations that are either vulnerable to trafficking and labor exploitation or responsible for mitigating it.
 This includes the general public, law enforcement agents, employers, and migrant domestic workers.

-The Impact of Youth Service on Beliefs, Mindsets, and Life Pathways
+The Impact of National Service on Beliefs, Mindsets, and Life Pathways

-This research agenda, in partnership with the Teach For All network and Global Citizen Year, asks if participating in youth service programs focused on low-income communities can cultivate the virtues and practices of democratic citizens.
+This research agenda, in partnership with the Ministry of Education in Ethiopia, the Peace Corps, Tilting Futures, and Teach For All network, asks if participating in civilian youth service programs focused on low-income communities can cultivate the virtues and practices of democratic citizens.
+This work also explores the effect of military service on youth.
 For example, are youth service participants more likely to take part in civic actions?
 Do these young professionals demonstrate greater political efficacy after having served?
 Does participation foster greater trust or skepticism in their political system?
 Does close intergroup with marginalized communities contact increase or decrease tolerance?
 Does participation lead to pro-social career trajectories?

 Working Papers